rebhu-open-source-foundation/gecko-b2g/b2g/chrome/content/embedding/web-embedder.md

 - `runtime-ready`: this event is dispatched once the the embedder is setup.
 At this point you can safely call methods on the object itself.
 - `daemon-disconnected`: this event is dispatched when the api-daemon connectivity is lost.
 - `daemon-reconnected`: this event is dispatched when the api-daemon connectivity is available again.
+- `bluetooth-volumeset`: this event is dispatched when Bluetooth handsfree repots its volume.
+Its `detail` is a integer from 0 to 15 representing speaker gain level.

 ## WindowProvider delegate